bradley101/ReplyNinja/README.md

-# Awesome Comment System For Static as well s Dynamic Website
+# Awesome Comment System For Static and Dynamic Website

 ## Features